Towards Deepening Graph Neural Networks: A GNTK-based Optimization Perspective: Introduction

 \section{Introduction}

-Recently, Graph Convolutional Networks (GCNs) have shown incredible abilities to learn node or graph representations and achieved superior performances for various downstream tasks, such as node classifications~\citep{kipf2016semi, velivckovic2017graph, hamilton2017inductive}, graph classifications~\citep{xu2018powerful,gilmer2017neural,lee2019self,Yuan2020StructPoolSG}, and link predictions~\citep{kipf2016variational}, etc. However, most GCNs achieve their best with a shallow depth, e.g., 2 or 3 layers, and their performance on those tasks would promptly degrade as the number of layers grows.
+Recently, Graph Neural Networks (GNNs) have shown incredible abilities to learn node or graph representations and achieved superior performance on various downstream tasks, such as node classification~\citep{kipf2017semi, velivckovic2017graph, hamilton2017inductive}, graph classification~\citep{xu2018powerful,lee2019self,Yuan2020StructPoolSG}, and link prediction~\citep{kipf2016variational}, etc. However, most GNNs (e.g., GCNs) achieve their best only with a shallow depth, e.g., 2 or 3 layers, and their performance on those tasks would promptly degrade as the number of layers grows.
 Towards this phenomenon, research attempts have been made to deepen understanding of current GNN architectures and their expressive power. \cite{li2018deeper} showed that GCN is a special form of Laplacian smoothing, which mixes node representations with nearby neighbors.
-This mechanism potentially poses the risk of \textit{over-smoothing} as more layers are stacked together, where node representations tend to be indistinguishable from each other. \cite{oono2019graph} investigated the expressive power of GNNs using the asymptotic behaviors as the layer goes to infinity.
-They proved that under certain conditions, the expressive power of GCN is determined by the topological information of the underlying graphs inherent in the graph spectra.
+This mechanism potentially poses the risk of \textit{over-smoothing} as more layers are stacked together, where node representations tend to be indistinguishable from each other. \cite{Oono2020Graph} investigated the expressive power of GNNs using the asymptotic behaviors as the layer goes to infinity.
+They proved that under certain conditions, the expressive power of GCN is determined by the topological information of the underlying graph inherent in the graph spectra.

-However, it remains elusive how to theoretically understand why deepen GCNs fail to optimize.
-Existing theoretical investigations \citep{xu2018powerful,oono2019graph} on GNNs mainly focus on expressivity which measures how complex the function a network can represent.
-Exploring expressiveness is theoretically convenient, but the corresponding conditions may be broken during the gradient training process, thus leading to inconsistencies between theoretical conclusions and results of trained networks \citep{guhring2020expressivity}.
-Compared to the expressivity, trainability attempts to address a more difficult but fundamental perspective of neural networks: how effective a network can be optimized via gradient descent.
-The advantage of studying trainability is that we can directly know whether the graph neural network can be successfully trained under certain conditions, and to what extent.
-We are therefore inspired to ask: